sullis/proxy/README.md

   - Support envelope=request query parameter that allows you to POST a JSON object that we will use to create the request
-  - Converts www form urlencoded strings (body and query for JSONP) into form data, validating and converting types according to one or more apidoc schemas (via environment variable named APIDOC_SERVICE_URIS)
+  - Converts www form urlencoded strings (body and query for JSONP) into form data, validating and converting types according to one or more apibuilder schemas (via environment variable named APIBUILDER_SERVICE_URIS)

 ## Bypassing proxy